lowRISC/lowrisc-site/content/docs/untether-v0.2/dev-env.md

 found at `lowrisc-chip/set_riscv_env.sh`:

     # source this file
-    echo "Setting up RISC-V environment..."
+    echo "Setting up lowRISC/RISC-V environment..."
+    echo "Make sure you source this script at the top of lowrisc-chip."
-    # Variables for RISC-V
+    # Variables for lowRISC/RISC-V
     if [ "$TOP" == "" ]; then
-        echo "\$TOP is not available.
-So set it to the current directory $PWD." export TOP=$PWD
+        echo "\$TOP is not available."
+        echo "Set \$TOP to the top of lowrisc-chip which is the current directory." export TOP=$PWD
     fi
     export RISCV=$TOP/riscv